Jmcleodfoss/pstreader/pst/README.md

 ### HeapOnNode.java
     java -cp xml.jar io.github.jmcleod.pst.HeapOnNode pst-file

+Traverse the PST's heap, showing info for each node:
+* Node ID, type, and index
+* Block key and index for the node's data block
+* Block key and index for the node's sub-node B-tree
+* The parent node ID, type, and index
+* The data block's ID, index, byte index into the PST file, size, and reference count
+* Info about the data block (type, heap ID, block index, index, and byte index into the PST file)
+* The contents of this node's heap as it appears in each data block

 #### Output
 > Node NID 0x00000021: Internal node index 0x00000001, BID(data) key 0x01d5416c 0x0075505b, BID(subnode) key 0x00000000 0x00000000 Parent NID 0x00000000: Heap node index 0x00000000
 > dataBlock BID key 0x01d5416c 0x0075505b, IB 168a2a00 bytes 444 ref count 2